 In the foothills of far eastern Taipei lies this unusual temple, another entry that you are unlikely to hear or read about elsewhere.
-Tianbao Temple is in the Four Beasts mountain area, which is enormously popular for the city and Taipei 101 views offered from the Elephant Mountain.
+Tianbao Temple is in the Four Beasts mountain area, which has some of the most popular hiking trails in Taipei, including the most famous, Elephant Mountain trail.

 The three other beast mountains (Lion, Leopard, and Tiger) see far fewer hikers and also offer great views.
 Tianbao Temple is located roughly between Elephant and Leopard mountains.
 It was built in the 1960s and largely left to decay.